Ladislau Bonyhádi: International career

 Although born in Hungary, Bonyhádi played three games for Romania, making his debut on 26 October 1947 when coach Ferenc Rónay sent him at half-time to replace Gheorghe Váczi in a 0–0 friendly draw against Poland.
 His following games were losses in the 1948 Balkan Cup, a 0–1 to Albania and a 0–9 to Hungary.

 Style of play

 Bonyhádi was described in a press report from July 1946 as a strong player who could pass the opponents defense with his physical force, being known to shoot equally powerfully with both legs.
 He was also known for his speed, at a point reaching 11.2 seconds in a 100 meters sprint, in one year winning a running competition in Arad.

 Death

-Bonyhádi managed to flee from Hungary's communist regime during the Hungarian Revolution of 1956, settling in the United States.
+Bonyhádi fled from Hungary's communist regime during the Hungarian Revolution of 1956, settling in the United States.
 He died on 13 June 1997 at age 74 in Miami, Florida.

 A book about Bonyhádi was written by Radu Romănescu titled Ludovic Bonyhádi, marele golgeter al Aradului.
 Povestea neștiută (Ludovic Bonyhádi, the great goalscorer of Arad.
 The unknown story), which was released on 15 April 2016.